Plus, FREE Gifts! | Details Here.

 also it's completely 100% backed up by warrenty which I found out as After I got it home the case was a bit cracked most likely from something heavy placed on top during shipping and they gave me a complete new case no questions asked!
 Great company!

-Used in this card: Spring Themed Card Class
+Used in this project: Spring Themed Card Class

 I love my Quickutz revolution.
 It is a must for every scrap booker.
 I had 2 QK squeeze tools, but have not used them since I bought the QK revolution.
 I have had it since it came out.
 It is so easy to use.
 I would definitely recommend this die cut machine.
 No computer to attach it to….no looking for a plug.